icflorescu/mantine-contextmenu/CONTRIBUTING.md

 ## Things to keep in mind

-The repository is holding the code for both Mantine ContextMenu and the documentation website.
+The repository is holding the code for both Mantine ContextMenu package and its documentation website.
 Since the repo root contains a `yarn.lock` file, it **should be obvious** that you have to use [Yarn](https://yarnpkg.com/) to install dependencies and run scripts.
 Use `yarn dev` to start the development server, `yarn lint` to check the code for linting errors, and `yarn build` to check that the code compiles.
-Running `yarn format` will automatically format your code with Prettier, so that it adheres to the project’s coding style.
+Running `yarn format` will automatically format your code with [Prettier](https://prettier.io/), so that it adheres to the project’s coding style.
 This is a [Next.js](https://nextjs.org/) project with an [app router](https://nextjs.org/docs/app/building-your-application/routing) and makes use of [React Server Components]().
-**Make sure you have a good grasp of the above concepts before attempting to contribute.**
+**Make sure you have a good grasp of the above before attempting to contribute.**

 The Mantine ContextMenu package code is located in the `package` folder, while the documentation website code is located in the `app` folder.
 The `components` folder holds generic React components used by the documentation website.